joshed-io/reveal-hugo/README.md

 ### Configure your site for presentations

-Next, add the Reveal output format to your site's `config.toml` file
+Next, add the Reveal output format to your site's `hugo.toml` file

 ```toml
 [outputFormats.Reveal]